-Restaurant Week Metro DC: For one week in January - and one in August - more than 200 of DC’s best restaurants offer prix fixe meals ($20.12 for lunch, $35.12 for dinner).
+Restaurant Week Metro DC: For one week in January - and one in August - more than 200 of DC’s best restaurants offer prix fixe meals.
 Don’t miss this chance to dine at some of the city’s most buzzed-about restaurants.
 Reservations are strongly encouraged.

 Washington Winter Show – An Antiques Show in Washington, DC: Hunt for that perfect find among dozens of high-end antiques dealers at this four-day show.

 Martin Luther King, Jr. Day of Service: In honor of Martin Luther King, Jr. Day, volunteers across the country take part in a national Day of Service.
 In Washington, DC, volunteers have a special opportunity to volunteer at the Martin Luther King, Jr. Memorial and interact with visitors who have come to learn about the civil rights leader.